Retropikzel/foreign-c/README.md

 # foreign-c

 foreign-c is a C foreign function interface (FFI) library for R7RS Schemes.
-It is portable in the sense that it supports multiple implementations, as opposed to being portable by conforming to some specification.
+It is portable in the sense that it supports multiple implementations.

 [Issue tracker](https://sr.ht/~retropikzel/foreign-c/trackers)